Location - Magnetic Island National Park, North Queensland, Australia

-There are several ways to get up a mountain however Duck Creek is the easiest route which follows the creek all the way to the summit.
-There also use to be a rough trail to the top in the early 1990s what has been called the 'goat-track' that went up along the ridgeline immediately above upper Gustav Creek.
-The other main route to Mt Cook's summit is up Gustav Creek (near the pump station) or what is known locally as Rockslides Creek.
-And of course, the less tackled route is Endeavour Creek via Horseshoe Bay.
+There are several ways to summit Mount Cook; however, Duck Creek is considered the easiest route, as it follows the creek all the way to the summit.
+There also used to be a rough trail to the summit in the early 1990s what has been called the 'goat-track' that made its up along the ridgeline immediately above upper Gustav Creek.
+The other routes taken to Mount Cook's summit is up Gustav Creek (near the pump station), what is known locally as Rockslides Creek, and the Endeavour Creek route via Horseshoe Bay.

 On this hike you may encounter barbed wine vine (Smilax australis), wild raspberry (Rubus moluccanus), stinging tree (Dendrocnide moroides) and thick ferns.
-I recommend wearing hiking boots, long pants and a long sleeve shirt for both sun and bush protection.
+It is recommended to wear hiking boots, long pants, and a long sleeve shirt for both sun and bush protection.

 There is not much of a view from the summit – unless you illegally jump the obstruction beacon's barbed wire fence and climb the tower.
 However, there are plenty rocky outcrops nearby and along the ridgeline routes to the summit.